-- Cruelty of treatment of a party or a minor child of the party
+- Cruelty of treatment of a party or a minor child of the party;

-The more frequently used ground is desertion.
+Of these four grounds, the more frequently used ground is desertion.
 There are two types of desertion, actual and constructive:

-- Actual desertion occurs when one party unjustifiably abandons the other or actually ejects the other spouse from the home (or the marital bedroom).
+- Actual desertion - occurs when one party unjustifiably abandons the other or actually ejects the other spouse from the home (or the marital bedroom).

-- Constructive desertion occurs when one party is forced to leave the home (or the marital bedroom) because of the misconduct of the other.
+- Constructive desertion - occurs when one party is forced to leave the home (or the marital bedroom) because of the misconduct of the other.

 There is no certain amount of time needed to prove desertion in a limited divorce.
 Any reasonable time period will justify the action.

-Read the law: Md Code, Family Law § 7-102
+Read the law: Md.
+Code, Family Law § 7-102